su77ungr/Classtime-Copy-Extension/README.md

 4. Click **Load unpacked** and select the extracted folder.

 ## Usage
-Add the extension to your toolbar.
+Add the extension to your toolbar. <br>
-Go to your classtime.com / demot tab tab
+Go to your classtime.com / demot tab tab <br>
 Click the gray "E" extension and click copy all written text.
-Then paste into WORD, or any text editor of your choice.
+<br> Then paste into WORD, or any text editor of your choice.
 Keeps format.